ddddwee1/PoseMono/README.md

 With this tool (maybe it's a tool), you can estimate 3D poses in any videos.

 This repo is still in progress, and will be constantly upgraded.

-Let's start with a naive version and make progress step by step.

 ## Requirement